 David is an Emmy-winning songwriter, author, and visual artist.
 His musical style has been compared to Tom Waits, Randy Newman, and Leonard Cohen.
 A long-time professor of English Literature, his book The Trickster Brain: Neuroscience, Evolution, and Narrative has been taught in universities around the world.
 His work on PBS series "Oh the Animals" won him an Emmy Award for his songwriting.
 He has written and produced six full-length albums of original songs, including genres from Americana and folk to Django Reinhardt- inspired gypsy jazz and swing.

-Duane has been an important part of the Colorado music scene for decades, playing with nearly every important musical group in the state, from Tim O'Brien in bluegrass to jazz greats, like Tommy Emanuel, and others.
-Duane has the best tone, an ear that is always on the mark, and a solid style that makes him one of the most sought after bass players on the Front Range.
+Duane has been an important part of the Colorado music scene for decades, playing with many wonderful musical groups in the state, from Tim O'Brien in bluegrass to jazz greats, like Tommy Emanuel.

 Steve hails from the rural northeast, where he practiced drums in a barn and studied jazz performance at the University of Maine before pursuing a degree in Theatre and moving to Austin, TX in 1995.
 While in Austin, he enjoyed a residency at The Continental Club and toured the midwest with The Barkers ("Best New Band," SXSW 2000) before moving to Colorado to start a family in 2004.